Introduction

-Learning how to effectively use loop statements in Python can truly transform the way you code.
-With properly structured while, for, and nested loops, you’ll be able to stand out as a skilled coder by writing shorter, more efficient programs with fewer bugs.
+With the help of the Python Tutorial and properly structured while, for, and nested loops, you’ll be able to stand out as a skilled coder by writing shorter, more efficient programs with fewer bugs.
 But when it comes to actually using these powerful statements, where do you start?
-If this is something that’s been puzzling you lately, then you might wanna consider enrolling in a Python beginner course.
-Apart from that, this article will help enlighten and educate you on the basics of loop statement usage in the Python language!
+If this is something that’s been puzzling you lately, then you might wanna consider enrolling in a Python Certification Course.

-For understanding the loop structures in python, you need to know that there are three types of loops in python, those are:
+To understand the Loop Structures in Python, you need to know that there are 3 Types of Loops in Python, those are:

 - Python while loop